In This Article

 First things first, you should know that I haven't properly exercised in months.
-I'm not ashamed of it, it'll just make sense when I explain how taking this new class led me to almost vom and pass out...
+I'm not ashamed of it.
+It'll just make sense when I explain how taking a rowing gym class led me to almost vom and pass out.
 But more on that later.

 I had basically grown tired of my old spinning routine, and with no one to go with, I'd eliminated running too.
 So I was on the lookout for the thing that was going to get me back on the exercise bandwagon again, a buzzy new fitness class that would be equal parts fun and effective.
-And that's when I heard about the burgeoning boutique rowing scene bubbling up in London and with nothing to lose, I booked in to try the Full Body Workout class at London's Fitness Lab.
+And that's when I heard about the burgeoning boutique rowing scene bubbling up in London.
+With nothing to lose, I booked a Full Body Workout class at London's Fitness Lab.
 [Editor's note: Due to COVID-19, Fitness Lab now offers only private, personal training sessions rather than group fitness classes.]

 Like other HIIT sessions, the class is split into two groups, and you rotate between the rowing machines and the floor.
-We started off with some nice, simple warm-up exercises, and not being of particularly fitness-y stock, I had no idea what any of the names meant, but thankfully, the instructor acts them out for you.
-I started the first round on the mats, and yes, my measly arms struggled to hold up the weights for the allotted time and yes, my burpee technique leaves much to be desired, but I actually didn't mind it.
-I felt like I was actually activating my body once more, and that's a pretty empowering feeling.
+We started off with some nice, simple warm-up exercises.
+Not being of particularly fitness-y stock, I had no idea what any of the names meant, but thankfully, the instructor acts them out for you.
+I started the first round on the mats, and yes, my measly arms struggled to hold up the weights for the allotted time and, yes, my burpee technique leaves much to be desired, but I actually didn't mind it.
+I felt like I was activating my body once more, and that's a pretty empowering feeling.